Albani family: Origin

 The original name of the Albani was Lazzi (Laçi) which they changed to Albani in memory of their origin.
 Francesco Albani (Clement XI) funded an expedition in Albania to locate the exact settlement of his family's origins.
 In the final report, the two most probable locations which were presented to him were Laç near Lezhë and Laç near Kukës, both in northern Albania.
 The Albani family originated from Albania by two brothers, George and Fillip.
-After serving in the Albanian–Venetian War in the 15th century, they sought refuge in Italy, where they settled in Urbino and adapted the new surname "Albani".
+After serving in the Albanian–Venetian War in the 15th century, they sought refuge in Italy, where they settled in Urbino and adopted the new surname "Albani".
 After a short while, they rose to high status and were trusted in many inner circles within the church and the government.
 One of the first and most prominent members of the family, Gian Girolamo Albani, started the family on the path to government affiliation.
 Many members of the family took after him and pursued government and church leadership.